 Are you going to shoot your cookies straight out of the oven?
 Good!
 So, you can showcase your modern kitchen.
 Or show your grandmother’s rustic kitchen.

 Or maybe you want to take cookies elsewhere?
 Eat them in the park?
 Organize a little picnic?
 Share them with your coworkers during brainstorming?

 The question of location may seem too obvious.
 But it provides a key insight into the setting you’re about to create.

 2. Use Color Theory to Choose Your Props

-Most of the time, cookies have a warm colour, varying from chocolaty dark to golden yellow.
+Most of the time, cookies have a warm color, varying from chocolaty dark to golden yellow.

-An opposite colour to orange is blue.
-So if you want an in-your-face, expressive colour contrast, pick a bright blue background.
+An opposite color to orange is blue.
+So if you want an in-your-face, expressive color contrast, pick a bright blue background.

 The more subtle choice may be a dark blue background.
 Or an almost neutral grey background with a tinge of blue, green or purple.

 The same goes to props like napkins, teacups or baking utensils.
 Blue ceramics look absolutely fantastic with cookies.
-They don’t only provide colour contrast, but a contrast of textures – smooth against rough.
+They don’t only provide color contrast, but a contrast of textures – smooth against rough.

 Additions like these occupy only a small part of the scene.
 But make photos a lot more lively and pleasant to look at.